As an Amazon Associate I earn from qualifying purchases.

 Remember it is better to have nice, tender meat than pretty grill marks on the outside — this is a sandwich, after all.
 You can’t see the grill marks, but you sure as hell can tell of the meat’s overcooked.

 Any Greeks out there?
-How do you do souvlaki differently from me?
+How is your souvlaki recipe differently from me?
 I’d love to hear about regional differences.

 - 1 1/2 pounds venison backstrap or leg meat, cut into 1-inch chunks